cnvogelg/plipbox/doc/src/amiga.md

  - For a very simple setup you can use the [Network Boot Disk for Amiga][nwbd] and start with this one.
 You have to modify the vanilla disk as it does not contain the plipdox drivers, yet.

+#### Initial Setup

  - Insert this disk into your favorite Amiga emulator and perform the following steps to prepare the disk:
+ - Initial boot enters setup of the disk.
+Follow steps to install but cancel the selection of a network driver as we will add the plipbox driver later.
+ - Use the setup to configure your IP, netmask, gateway, and DNS server.
+ - Finally reboot to finish setup.

+#### Add plipbox Driver

- - Copy `plipbox.device` on the disk to `devs:networks` (see section 2.1)
+ - Copy `plipbox.device` on the disk to `devs:networks` (see section 2.1).
+I
+   recommend to mount a host directory as a virtual harddisk and take the driver from there (my disk is called `shared`)

+        copy shared:plipbox.device devs:networks/
- - Edit the file `AmiTCP/db/interfaces` and add:
+ - Edit the file `AmiTCP/db/interfaces` and add a line for the plipbox:

-        plipbox dev=devs:networks/plipbox.device
+        echo "plipbox dev=devs:networks/plipbox.device" >> df0:AmiTCP/db/interfaces
  - Edit `df0:Prefs/Env-Archive/nbddriver` (aka `EnvARC:nbddriver`) and
-   set `plipbox0`.
+   set `plipbox0` as the network device:

+        echo plipbox0 > df0:Prefs/Env-Archive/nbddriver
  - In `EnvARC:sana2/` directory you can place an optional configuration file called `plipbox.config`.
 For options see the plipbox documentation.
    A sample file is available in directory `amiga/src` of this release.
+   Example:

+        echo "NOBURST" > df0:Prefs/Env-Archive/sana2/plipbox.config
+ - Now reboot to activate changes
- - Correctly set your Amiga's IP to match your network environment.
+ - Use `ifconfig plipbox0` to check the status of your network interface.
-   In the network boot disk use `EnvARC:nbdip` to set the Amiga's IP and use `EnvARC:nbdgw` to set the gateway of your network.
- - Do not forget to configure the correct DNS server otherwise you won't be able to resolve non-numeric IP addresses.
-Store the IPv4 address of your DNS server in the `EnvARC:nbdns` file.
+   It should be UP and RUNNING.

 [nwbd]: http://jpv.wmhost.com/NetworkBootDisk/